 High Level Behaviours include the following:

 A consequence will be applied in all situations where a student demonstrates high level behaviours.
-The consequence applied will be according to the table on the previous page.
+The consequence applied will be according to the table below.

 Mitigating factors that may be taken into consideration when deciding a consequence: